fiafrate/sdelearn/README.md

-_Currently available learners are Qmle and AdaLasso._
+_Currently available learners are Qmle for a quasi-likelihood-based estimator, AdaLasso, AdaBridge, AdaEnet classes for regularized estimation._

 ### Qmle
 SdeLearner based on quasi maximum-likelihood estimation.